 Our Diplomacy league is the most active in North America.
 We average more than two league games per month in addition to Tournament play.
 We score all of our games using the Sum of Squares scoring system, and each player's best three scores count toward the season standings.
 We are known for our fierce competition, strong traditions, upstanding character and trustworthiness, and the propensity for Turkey to open to Armenia.

-Game No. 366 ended by time limit after the Fall 1906 turn in the following center counts:
+The game ended by time limit after the Fall 1905 turn in the following center counts: